BOARD OF DIRECTORS 2020 : CALLING THE CANDIDATES!

 Would you like to further your involvement in our community and help on an organizational level by joining the Board of Directors?

-During the AGM, members of the Chavurah will elect members to the Board of Directors, the governing body that is responsible for strategic direction, financial oversight, and overall policy (we are also pretty hands-on in terms of helping make our awesome events happen!).
+The Board of Directors is the governing body that is responsible for strategic direction, financial oversight, and overall policy (we are also pretty hands-on in terms of helping make our awesome events happen!).
 Taking an active part in the stewardship of a community organization is a unique and wonderful opportunity.

 WHY DO WE HAVE A BOARD?